Chuyyyw/final_projects/README.md

   - Some mapping rules will be created in order to successfully match drivers and riders (randomly chosen by users) within  qualified and user-defined time and location ranges.
 Below are two hypotheses will be tested at the end.

     - a.
-The mostly possible average matching rate is between 85% and 90%;
+The daily matching rate is above 85%;

     - b.
-The mostly matched-up driver-rider pairs' distances are between 2 to 3 miles.
+The average matched-up driver-rider pairs' distances is between 2 to 3 miles.

 **4. GitHub Repository**